 Though most religions make it a point to claim their teachings have been consistent since the dawn of time (whenever that was), spiritual traditions have appeared and disappeared throughout the ages with the same regularity as empires.
-And if such ancient faiths as Manichaeism, Mithraism, and Tengriism are all but gone, a few of the most time-worn practices are still around today.
+And if such ancient faiths as Manichaeism, Mithraism, and Tengriism are all but gone, a few of the oldest religions and practices are still around today.
 It is worth learning some of the history of these religions so that you can develop your religious travel phrases.
 Find out more below about the religious cultures, and the oldest religious customs in the world in the world.

 Hinduism (founded around the 15th – 5th century BCE)